nh2/dig-5-seconds-hang/Investigation-with-iptables-LOG.md

 So I suspect that either:

-* the packet gets lost in the kernel code path between the iptables layer and the layer Wireshark attaches to
+* the packet gets lost in the kernel code path between the iptables layer and the layer that Wireshark attaches to
-* the packet get sent, but forever reason doesn't show up in Wireshark (and the problem is the network not giving a response)
+* the packet get sent, but forever reason doesn't show up in Wireshark (and the problem is the network not giving a response; unlikely given that the other network card works)
+* the packet gets dropped by the kernel for some legitimate reason (e.g. hardware returning an error), but the kernel fails to report this error anywhere

+Which of it could it be?
+How should I investigate deeper?